Amon3141/mirror-of-thought/README.md

 # Mirror Of Thought
-A simple web app for writing out your thoughts
+A simple self-reflection notebook with AI integration.